-Status: Construction Underway - 1% Complete
+Status: Construction Underway - 5% Complete

 Summary: The project is currently in the construction phase and will add approximately 1.8-miles of new passing siding railroad track adjacent to the existing mainline track, which will enhance operational efficiency of passenger services within the LOSSAN rail corridor.
-The project was advertised on August 27, 2018 and seven bids were publicly opened on October 23, 2018.
-The lowest bidder was \$3 million over the engineers estimate and as a result staff reevaluated the project budget.
-The Board of Directors awarded the construction contract on January 14, 2019 and the Notice to Proceed was issued on March 12, 2019.
-Construction is anticipated to be completed by early 2021.
+The construction contract was awarded on January 14, 2019, and the Notice to Proceed was issued on March 12, 2019.
+Construction continues with submittals review and procurement of materials; preconstruction biological surveys was completed; construction of two temporary at-grade crossings was completed; site preparation with removal of riprap and installation of signal conduits continues; and grading for retaining wall began.
+This project is anticipated to be completed by early 2021.
 This project is marked "red" in the CAP, signifying a delay of 25 months due to design coordination with utilities and water quality control permitting concerns with the City of San Juan Capistrano.

-TRANSIT EXTENSIONS TO METROLINK -
+TRANSIT EXTENSIONS TO METROLINK •